LuisCombarizaGit/LuisCombarizaGit/README.md

 - 🔭 I’m currently working on becoming a full stack engineer.
 - 🌱 I’m currently learning Vue.js and PHP.
 - 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking for help with finding a job.
+- 🤔 I’m looking get a full time development possition.
 - 💬 Ask me about my projects.
 - 📫 How to reach me: email , phone, visit website for specific details.
 - ⚡ Fun fact: The first computer virus was created in 1983.